DaddyXtof/webparser/README.md

 * detecting/filtering on https vs http links
 * use a set (no duplicates) to track unique links
 * better visual representation (indentation with tabulations)
+* integrate pytest with argparse for automated testing

 ![Demo](screencap1.gif)